UW-CSE-455-2020SP/homeworks/README.md

 In MacOS, make sure you have the latest version of Xcode and perform `xcode-select --install`.
 If `make` still results in an error, try [this](https://github.com/frida/frida/issues/338#issuecomment-426777849) solution.

-## Instructions for Windows Users [Not Recommended]
+## Instructions for Windows Users
-We do not recommend using Windows OS for this assignment because C++ compilation is more complex under the Windows environment.
+We do **NOT** recommend using Windows OS for this assignment because C++ compilation is more complex under the Windows environment.
 However, if you only have Windows computers available, you can still manage your Python packages, C++ compiler, and Makefile with Anaconda.

 Installation Steps:
 1. Download [Anaconda](https://www.anaconda.com/distribution/) with Python 3.6+